tommy73594/line-bot/README.md

+# Line Bot
-# This is a simple line-bot on the LINE app that can chat with people.
+This is a simple line-bot on the LINE app that can chat with people.

-Using Pyhton, Heroku
+* Using Pyhton, Heroku